MicrosoftDocs/power-platform/power-platform/alm/github-actions-tutorial0.md

 ---
 title: "Tutorial: GitHub Actions for Power Platform initial setup | Microsoft Docs"
-description: "Get started with the GitHub Actions for Power Platform tutorial."
+description: "In this tutorial, get started with the GitHub Actions for Power Platform by creating three environments."
 keywords:
 author: mikkelsen2000
 ms.author: pemikkel